rip-super/windows-unix-tools/README.md

 **Note:**

-These files were compiled on a 64-bit version of Windows 11, so if you do not share these specifications, I cannot guarantee the tools will work.
+These files were compiled on a 64-bit version of Windows, so if you do not share these specifications, I cannot guarantee the tools will work.

 I am working to compile these for other versions, but for now, this is all I have.
 Sorry for any inconvenience this could cause.